Micik24/wannier-optics/tutorial/01_Si/ReadMe.md

 ```bash
 python wo-tight-binding.py -h
 ```
+*Hint: Make sure you have installed and activated the virtual environment by running `cd path/to/python-scripts/ && uv sync && source .venv/bin/activate && cd -`*

 The script determines the location of the `wannier90` calculations by reading the `vmapping.txt` and `cmapping.txt`.
 It extracts the tight-binding model from `wannier90_hr.dat`, and `wannier90_wsvec.dat`.
 Furthermore, it will determine if some Wannier functions got shifted by comparing `POSFILE` and `wannier90_centres.xyz` and would apply the same shift to the tight binding model such that Coulomb integrals and tight-binding models are consistent.